JulienXemard/gameProject/README.md

 * Space Invaders
 <br/>

-The reason I choose Space Invaders is due to the immersive experience I wanted to offer.
+The reason I choose Space Invaders is due to the immersive experience I wanted to offer.<br/>
 My researches allowed me to find a Javascript Starfield background that respected the brief and fitted my theme DNA.

 ---